sms03/My-Portfolio-Resume-Astro/README.md

 ## About Me

-I'm Shivam M. Salunkhe, a multidisciplinary professional working at the intersection of visual arts and technology.
-I combine my expertise in CGI and VFX artistry with skills in AI development, prompt engineering, and web application development to create innovative digital solutions.
+I'm a multidisciplinary professional working at the intersection of visual arts and technology.
+I combine expertise in CGI and VFX artistry with skills in AI development, prompt engineering, and web application development to create innovative digital solutions.

 With a background in both Interior Design and Computer Applications, I bring a unique perspective to projects that bridges aesthetics and functionality.
-I've worked with international brands including Future House Music (Rotterdam) and artists like Alan Walker.
+I've worked with international brands and artists.

 ## Connect With Me